Transfer Azure Virtual Machine to Akamai Using Disk Images

 az network nsg show \

---name my-azure-vm-nsg \
+--name NETWORK_SECURITY_GROUP \

---resource-group my-resource-group
+--resource-group RESOURCE_GROUP

 {